 The Fisher-Titus Medical Center Emergency Department is committed to providing quality emergency care in a timely manner.The doctors, physician assistants and nurses are specially trained for emergency conditions and to provide quality emergency care 24 hours per day, seven days a week.

 Our Emergency Department is specialized and designed for the care of patients with acute illnesses and/or injuries.
 Our facility has been granted verified status as a Level 3 Trauma Center by the Ohio Department of Health and the Ohio Department of Public Safety.
 Fisher-Titus Medical Center is the first area hospital to have this designation.
-And as an Accredited Chest Pain Center and Certified Primary Stroke Center, our facility gives our community access to the highest-quality care, close to home.
+And as a Level 2 Adult Cardiac Catheterization Laboratory and Certified Primary Stroke Center, our facility gives our community access to the highest-quality care, close to home.

 Upon arrival, Fisher-Titus Medical Center's Registrar will gather basic information about the patient, including name, address, birth date and social security number.